 What is our bean bag filling made from?

-Our bean bag filling is made from Expanded Polystyrene (EPS) beads.
+Customers often ask us what bean bag filling is made from.
+Our bean bag filling consists of Expanded Polystyrene (EPS) beads.
 They're not the styrofoam that you might see in standard delivery packaging.

-The beads are created with a small amount of gas which then enables them to establish elasticity and flexibility.
+The beads are created with a small amount of gas which then enables them to establish elasticity and flexibility (more on this below).
 It's a lot of smart science and manufacturing that goes on behind the scenes to ensure your bean bag filling remains comfortable and, most importantly, safe.

 How do bean bag fillings work?

-A question many people often wonder is how a bean bag’s moulding and expansive properties actually work.
+Many people wonder how a bean bag’s moulding and expansive properties actually work.

 The gas mentioned above is heated, causing the beads to expand up to 35x their original shape and size.
-Computers do all the clever maths and calculate the correct amount of beads required for cooking and ensure they're all suitable for their purpose.
-Overcooked beans become hard and useless.
-The whole process takes just a few minutes, and the transformation of the beads from small to large leaves them with a lovely air cushion making them comfy for us to sprawl out on.
+Computers do all the clever maths and calculate the correct amount of beads required for cooking and how much to heat them (overcooked beans become hard and useless).
+The whole process takes just a few minutes, and the transformation of the beads from small to large leaves them with a lovely air cushion, making them comfy for us to sprawl out on.

 Can you use other materials to fill a bean bag?